Oxshott and Cobham Music Society

-Please note: The first concert will be introduced by an explanatory talk on the "History of the Piano Quartet" by Roy Stratford, in the hall at 6.50 pm.
+Please note: There will be a talk with a retiring collection before the concert on February 22 given by Roy Stratford, in the hall at 6.50 pm.

 This should be a real treat as distinguished members of the brilliant Pixels Ensemble perform piano quartets by Mozart, Schumann and Brahms - three of the greatest and most beautiful works of the piano quartet repertoire - in a programme that will explore an immense range of emotions and musical experience.